-When you create a career development hub, you can see all the puzzle pieces come together.
-Before, notes and proof points were everywhere: Individual development plans lived in Google Sheets, performance feedback in Apple Notes, goal-tracking in Google Slides, and hype (more on this later) in Google Keep.
-Bringing them all in one place means you both see a more accurate picture of where they are, which gives you better context for what they want.
-By having a Development section in our doc, I give space and structure to those conversations that we all know are important to be having but slip by the wayside as things get busy.
+Before, notes and proof points were everywhere: individual development plans lived in Google Sheets, performance feedback in Apple Notes, goal-tracking in Google Slides, and “Hype” (more on this later) in Google Keep.
+Integrating all these pieces provides a more accurate picture of where an individual is, where they want to go, and how best to support them in getting there.
+By having a dedicated development section in this doc, I have created space and structure to prioritize career growth—conversations that we all know are important but can easily slip by the wayside as things get busy.

-This is the section we look at every week.
+section every week.
 There's a table for agenda items, which we both use to capture notes, action items, reminders, and whatever else.
 Keeping these agenda items up to date is critical to maximizing our 1-on-1 time.
 (I like using a table instead of the freeform text editor because we can archive and filter out old entries if it starts feeling cluttered.)

 Write a Development Plan.